GSA/Section508.gov/_pages/videos/2020-10-04-test-sw-web-andi-05.md

 description: In Module 5 of the Accessible Name &amp; Description Inspector (ANDI) Tool video series, learn how to use the ANDI Structures module to inspect each visual heading on the page and validate that it is programmatically defined and to provide descriptive headings for sections of content.
 disclaimer:
 audience:
-- Federal employee (fedemp)
+- Federal Employees
-- Website Managers/Content Managers (wcm)
+- Web Content Managers
-- Content Creators (creator)
+- Content Creators
-- Developers and Testers (dev-test)
+- Developers
-topic: Training (train)
+topic: Training
 subtopic: Design, Develop, Testing for Accessibility Training or Tools
 resource-type: Training
-format: Video & Synchronized Media (video)
+format: Video
 created: 2020-10-05
 updated: 2026-03-03
 exclude-changelog: true